 Panopticon For Sale

 Trade between authoritarian regimes and corporations peddling cyber-surveillance systems has all but eradicated notions of privacy.
-In an exclusive for Vantage, researcher Mari Bastashevski shares her research into these deals.
+In an exclusive for Vantage, Mari Bastashevski shares her research into these deals.

 Editor’s note: What you will read below is the result of Mari Bastashevski’s year-long investigation into the trade of cyber-surveillance systems to oppressive nation states.
 12 months of searching for trails of paper work, filing freedom of information requests, interviewing and protecting sources, and corroborating their statements.